 The new license provided for a Temporary Special Regime for the first 17 years of the total 35-year concession term for the repayment of the construction and, for the rest of the concession period, Gas Law No. 24,076 would be in effect.
 Moreover, the license agreement provides an irrevocable transportation offer of 10 million m3 per day to CAMMESA (Argentine Wholesale Electricity Market Clearing Company or Compañía Administradora del Mercado Mayorista Eléctrico) for 15 years.

 The tenders’ opening date was successively postponed, and on December 30, 2020 SE Resolution No. 448/20 was published, which renders this call for tenders ineffective, and instructs the Under secretariat of Hydrocarbons to evaluate other alternatives for constructing a new gas pipeline and/or transportation capacities’ extension.

 Household Gas Bottles’ Program and Propane for Grids Agreement

-Both the Household Gas Bottles’ Program and the Propane for Grids Agreement provide for a compensation to participants, payable by the Federal Government, which is calculated as the difference between the price defined by the SGE and the export parity published by the SRH on a monthly basis.
-Even though it is not being collected timely and in due form, collection terms have improved during fiscal year 2018.
+Both the Household Gas Bottles’ Program and the Propane for Grids Agreement provide compensation to participants, payable by the Federal Government, which is calculated as the difference between the sale price under such agreement and the export parity published by the SRH monthly, although with significant delays in collection terms.

-In November 2018 Pampa closed the sale of 21% of Oldelval’s capital stock to ExxonMobil, keeping a 2.1% equity interest in OldelVal.
+In November 2018, Pampa divested 21% of Oldelval’s capital stock to ExxonMobil Exploration Argentina S.R.L., keeping a 2.1% equity interest in OldelVal.